Xavier (wrestler): Return to ROH (2006–2007)

-TNA Appearance (2010)
+Total Nonstop Action Wrestling (2010)

 On July 26, 2010, Bedoya wrestled in a tryout dark match for Total Nonstop Action Wrestling (TNA), losing to Douglas Williams.

 Mixed martial arts career

 Xavier began competing in mixed martial arts in 2009, fighting under the name John Xavier.
 He won his first fight via 14-second knockout.
 In his second (and, as of January 2013, final) fight he lost via decision.
 Both bouts were under amateur rules; he never competed in a professional MMA bout.

 Death

 Bedoya died on August 16, 2020, aged 42, in Rhode Island.
 No cause of death was released.